neha-kay/Kiko-plus/_posts/2017-08-07-time-organization-guide.md

   <img src="/images/time-organization-guide/week-view.png">
 </p>

 Google Calendar isn't that great for a monthly view as all the day-to-day events cloud out the big picture.
-That being said, if you wanted to use Google Calendar on a monthly basis, you could enter in big project due dates, tests, significant events, etc., as 'all-day events' in a calendar with a bright red color; this would make the important milestone events stand out, making the Google Calendar monthly view more useable.
+That being said, if you wanted to use Google Calendar on a monthly basis, you could enter in big project due dates, tests, significant events, etc., as 'all-day events' in a calendar with a bright red color; this would make the important milestone events stand out, making the Google Calendar monthly view more usable.

 #### Setting up the system